MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A negative value if this string_view is less than *strv* or *ptr*; zero if the two character sequences are equal; or a positive value if this string_view is greater than *strv* or *ptr*.
+- A negative value if this `string_view` is less than *strv* or *ptr*
+- Zero if the two character sequences are equal
+- A positive value if this `string_view` is greater than *strv* or *ptr*

 ### Remarks

-The `compare` member functions perform a case-sensitive comparison of either all or part of each character sequence.
+The `compare` member functions do a case-sensitive comparison of either all or part of each character sequence.

 ### Example